Novaya Zemlya: Convoy PQ 17

 Convoy PQ 17 consisted of thirty-six merchant ships containing 297 aircraft, 596 tanks, 4,286 other vehicles and more than 150000 LT of other cargo, six destroyer escorts, fifteen additional armed ships (among which were two Free-French corvettes) and three small rescue craft.
 The convoy departed Iceland on June 27, 1942, one ship running aground and dropping out of the convoy.
 The convoy was able to sail north of Bear Island but encountered ice floes on June 30; a ship was damaged too badly to carry on and broke radio silence.
 On the following morning, the convoy was detected by German U-boats and German reconnaissance aircraft and torpedo bomber attacks began on July 2.

 On the night of July 2/3, the German battleship Tirpitz and the heavy cruiser Admiral Hipper, sortied from Trondheim with four destroyers and two smaller vessels.
-The pocket battleships Admiral Scheer and Lutzow and six destroyers sailed from Narvik, but Lutzow and three destroyers ran aground.
+The pocket battleships Admiral Scheer and Lützow and six destroyers sailed from Narvik, but Lützow and three destroyers ran aground.
 The British Admiralty responded on July 4 by diverting the escort vessels to the west to rendezvous with the Home Fleet and ordered the merchant vessels to scatter.
 Seeking safety in the Matochkin Strait, several ships headed toward Novaya Zemlya.
-S.A.
-Kerslake, a crew-member aboard the British trawler Northern Gem, recorded in his diary:

-When the Northern Gem approached Novaya Zemlya and neared the entrance to Matochkin Strait, it quickly reduced speed.
-Kerslake wrote:

-Another seaman described the strait as "very barren and uninviting, but almost with 'Welcome' written along it."